-A practical explanation of the current Presidential administration’s economic policies, and their potential effects on today’s business environment.
+- A practical explanation of current economic policies, and their effects on today’s business environment and the near future.

-A consideration of the current state of the global economy and its potential effects on our domestic economy, as well as opportunities for growth.
+- A consideration of the current state of the regional and global economy and its potential effects on our domestic economy, as well as opportunities for growth.

 Christopher Oakley, Vice President & Coordinating Regional Executive, Federal Reserve Bank of Atlanta, Jacksonville, is Vice President and Coordinating Regional Executive of the Bank’s Regional Economic Information Network (REIN).
 In this role he serves as the lead regional executive, assuming responsibility for coordinating the REIN strategic plan, outputs, and talent pipeline for the Sixth District.
 He also works with the Research director to determine REIN engagements and priorities, consolidate inputs from the REIN team for monetary policy deliberations, and provide guidance to the REIN team on performing their responsibilities.